openvocab/loomio-api-proposal/README.md

 A number of ventures offer [Integration as a Service](https://www.mulesoft.com/resources/cloudhub/integration-as-a-service).
 The integration platform translates data from market leaders into their own representation.
 Apps need only connect once to the platform and purchase integration with several leading apps as package deals.

 **Motivation and Costs:**
-If the app in question only needs to integrate with market leaders ('Hubs') then paying an integration provider to perform and maintain these may well be cost-effectve compared to the equivalent developer time required to do this internally.
+If the app in question only needs integration with market leaders (i.e. 'Hubs') then paying an integration provider to perform and maintain these may well be cost-effectve compared to the equivalent developer time required to do this internally.

 **Organisational analog:**
 The Market.